orenbenkiki/dynamake/README.rst

   ``clean``.
 When a step has any ``phony`` output(s), its actions are always executed.
 Similarly, if a step has any ``phony`` required input(s), its actions are also always executed.

+  If using persistent state to track actions (see below), this state will ignore any parts of invoked commands that are marked as ``phony``.
+This prevents changes irrelevant command line options from triggering a rebuild.
+For example, changing the value passed to the ``--jobs`` command line option of a program should not impact its outputs, and therefore should not trigger a rebuild.

 * :py:func:`dynamake.patterns.emphasized` is used by ``shell`` and ``spawn``.
 Arguments so annotated are printed in **bold** in the log file.
 This makes it easier to see the important bits of long command lines.